qyang18/SDN-Test-Bed/README.md

 > $ netstat -an | grep 6633

+Connection is successful if the connection of port 6633 shows established.
+Otherwise the connection is failed.

 ## Mininet Configuration

 In order to connect Mininet with Pica8, we need to assign a physical ethernet port to Mininet switch.
 The example Mininet topo file are shown in [testbed.py](./example/testbed.py).